Border control: Open borders

-An open border is the deregulation and or lack of regulation on the movement of persons between nations and jurisdictions, this does not apply to trade or movement between privately owned land areas.
+An open border is the deregulation and/or lack of regulation of the movement of persons between nations and jurisdictions; this does not apply to trade or movement between privately owned land areas.
 Most nations have open borders for travel within their nation of travel, though more authoritarian states may limit the freedom of internal movement of its citizens, as for example in the former USSR.
 However, only a handful of nations have deregulated open borders with other nations, an example of this being European countries under the Schengen Agreement or the open Belarus-Russia border.
 Open borders used to be very common among all nations, however this became less common after the First World War, which led to the regulation of open borders, making them less common and no longer feasible for most industrialised nations.

-Open borders are the norm for borders between subdivisions within the boundaries of sovereign states, though some countries do maintain internal border controls (for example between the People's Republic of China mainland and the special administrative regions of Hong Kong and Macau; or between the American mainland, the unincorporated territories (Note: The Virgin Islands follows the visa policy applicable in the mainland but is a customs-free area meaning that there are customs checks for passengers travelling from the islands to the mainland or Puerto Rico.
-Guam and the Northern Marianas maintain their own customs and visa waiver policies, meaning that flights between Guam and Honolulu, the only air link to an American state, require immigration checks which are conducted prior to departure.
-American Samoa maintains a distinct visa and customs policy meaning that flights to Honolulu are treated as international arrivals.
+Open borders are the norm for borders between subdivisions within the boundaries of sovereign states.
+However, some countries do maintain internal border controls (for example between the People's Republic of China mainland and the special administrative regions of Hong Kong and Macau; or between the American mainland, the unincorporated territories (Note: The Virgin Islands follows the visa policy applicable in the mainland but is a customs-free area meaning that there are customs checks for passengers travelling from the islands to the mainland or Puerto Rico.
+Guam and the Northern Marianas maintain their own customs and visa waiver policies, meaning that flights between Guam and Honolulu, the only air link to an American state, require immigration checks which are conducted before departure.
+American Samoa maintains a distinct visa and customs policy, meaning that flights to Honolulu are treated as international arrivals.
 Access to the United States Minor Outlying Islands is governed by a variety of permits issued by the Office of Insular Affairs or the United States Fish and Wildlife Service depending on the territory) other than Puerto Rico, and Hawaii.
-(Note: While Hawaii is subject to the same visa and customs controls as the mainland and Puerto Rico, controls are imposed on passengers travelling to and from the state for the purpose of agricultural policy)) Open borders are also usual between member states of federations, though (very rarely) movement between member states may be controlled in exceptional circumstances.
+(Note: While Hawaii is subject to the same visa and customs controls as the mainland and Puerto Rico, controls are imposed on passengers travelling to and from the state for agricultural policy)) Open borders are also usual between member states of federations, however, movement between member states is controlled in exceptional circumstances.
 (Note: For example, inter-state travel in Australia was restricted in 2020 due to the COVID-19 epidemic, for the first time since the 1918 flu pandemic.)
-Federations, confederations and similar multi-national unions typically maintain external border controls through a collective border control system, though they sometimes have open borders with other non-member states through special international agreements – such as between Schengen Agreement countries as mentioned above.
+Federations, confederations, and similar multinational unions typically maintain external border controls through a collective border control system.
+However, they sometimes have open borders with other non-member states through special international agreements – such as between Schengen Agreement countries as mentioned above.

 Presently, open border agreements of various types are in force in several areas around the world, as outlined below: